forestgrape/coronavirus/index.md

 ### metabolism
 [in work]
-- translate the genome with frameshifting -cleave-> pieces -assemble-> polymerase protein (protein capable of transcripting RNA to RNA)
+- RNA-translate the genome with frame-shifting-> single protein -cleave-> pieces of proteins -assemble-> polymerase protein (protein capable of transcription of RNA to RNA)
 - start transcription yield new mRNAs, which in turn are translated to proteins

 ### replication